 2. Service lockout

-The most common occurrence of a lockout is breathing into the device when your breath alcohol concentration (BrAC) above what’s allowed in your state, it will be read as failed and you won’t be able to start your car.
-Depending upon your state’s laws, several things could happen.
-You might be unable to start your car until the sample provided is within the legal limit to start the car again.
+This is the most common cause of lockouts.
+If you blow into the device and provide a sample with a breath alcohol concentration (BrAC) above what’s allowed in your state, it will be read as failed and you won’t be able to start your car.
+Depending upon your state’s laws, you may need to provide a sample within the legal limit to start the car again.
 If you have too many failed attempts, your device could go into a temporary or service lockout.
 Each state has its own limit on how many failed attempts you can have before a lockout.
-If you need help operating your device, visit our how to use your device page.
+If you need help operating your ignition interlock, learn how to use your device.

-Car breathalyzers needs to be calibrated every 30 to 180 days, depending on individual state requirements.
+Car breathalyzers need to be calibrated every 30 to 180 days, depending on requirements in your state.
 These calibrations ensure the device works properly and can get an accurate BrAC reading.
 To calibrate your Intoxalock, make an appointment to visit your nearest service center on or before the date your calibration is due.
 The calibration takes only a few minutes.
-However, if you miss a calibration, you can have a service lockout where you may need to tow your vehicle to the service center to get it running again.
+If you don’t get your device calibrated, you risk a service lockout, where you may need to tow your vehicle to a service center to get it running again.
 Learn more about how to calibrate your device.

-Sometimes, people think that if they can’t provide a clean breath sample to initially start their car, they can have a friend provide one instead.
-However, while driving, you are subject to random retests, where you must blow into the device at random intervals while driving.
-These retests ensure you don’t consume alcohol while you’re driving and prevent someone else from providing the sample to start the vehicle.
-If you fail a random retest, your vehicle will not shut off but may go into a lockout immediately once you turn your car off.
+Sometimes drivers think that if they can’t provide a clean breath sample to initially start their car, they can have a friend provide one instead.
+However, you are subject to random retests while driving, where you must blow into the device at random intervals while driving.
+These retests ensure you don’t consume alcohol while you’re driving and prevent someone else from blowing into the device to start the vehicle.
+If you fail a random test, your vehicle will not shut off, but it may go into a lockout when you turn your car off.

 Since you’ll have the device for several months, it’s likely you will need to have maintenance done while it’s in your car.
-If you don’t notify Intoxalock of the scheduled service appointment for the car's maintenance, or if the mechanic isn’t aware that you have a breathalyzer installed, you might get locked out from your device.
+If you don’t notify Intoxalock of the scheduled service appointment for the car's maintenance, or if the mechanic isn’t aware that you have a breathalyzer installed, you could be locked out of your device.

 For more information on what to do during a lockout, watch our lockout user video.

-If you do experience a lockout and need assistance, please login to MyAccount to see if your state allows you to reset the lockout remotely.
+If you need assistance with a lockout, log in to the Intoxalock Mobile App to see if your state allows you to reset the lockout remotely.
 If the “reset lockout” option isn’t available, our customer support team is available 24/7 to help.